schroeteramadeus/PiFlora/README.md

 For (normal) use on a linux environment with enabled bluetooth and miflora plant sensors.
 Preferable is raspberry pi (3) for gpio and additional hardware support.

-WARNING: Debug mode will trigger on ALL other systems - (on the webpage) descernable by the multicolored yellow status bar on the services (e.g red-yellow), see help page for more info
+WARNING: Debug mode will trigger on ALL other systems for bluetooth manager and on systems that do not have miflora installed for the plant manager - (on the webpage) descernable by the multicolored yellow status bar on the services (e.g red-yellow), see help page for more info

 ### Example software setup